bi-labor/angular/README.md

 ```

-#### Create Create Vote service wtih dummy data
+#### Create Vote service with dummy data
-(you can use cli too:
+_You can use cli too:_
 ```bash
 ng generate s votes
 ```

-)
+But do it manually this time:

-But do it manually this time: Creat a new file at `services/vote.service.ts`
+Create a new file at `services/vote.service.ts`

 ```Typescript